Interest and Expense on the Income Statement

 Far more common, and often much more important for most types of businesses, interest expense on the income statement represents the cost of borrowing money from banks, bond investors, and other sources to meet short-term working capital needs, add property, plant, and equipment to the balance sheet, acquire competitors, or increase inventory.

-For businesses that are asset intensive, an increase in interest rates can be a major headwind, reducing earnings the same way they benefit banks and insurance companies.
+For businesses that are asset intensive, a rise in interest rates can be a major headwind, reducing earnings the same way they benefit banks and insurance companies.
 The primary defense is for a firm's management to lock in debt maturities as far into the future as possible so they can continue to pay the lowest imaginable interest rates while allowing inflation to erode the actual purchasing power they must return.
-It is the reason you must dig into the regulatory filings and look at the debt maturity schedule; anticipate and predict what refinancing at the rates likely to be in effect at the time will do to the bottom line.
+It is the reason you must dig into the regulatory filings and look at the debt maturity schedule, and try to predict what refinancing at the rates likely to be in effect at the time will do to the bottom line.

 Some income statements report interest income and interest expense separately as their own line items.
-Others combine them and reported them under either "Interest Income - net" or "Interest Expense - net," depending upon whether there is more of the former or latter.
+Others combine them and reported them under either "Interest Income - net" or "Interest Expense - net," depending upon which is higher.
 Net refers to the fact that management has simply subtracted interest income from interest expense to come up with one figure.
 In other words, if a company paid $20 in interest on its debts and earned $5 in interest from its savings account, the income statement would only show "Interest Expense - Net" of $15.

 The amount of interest a company pays in relation to its revenue and earnings is tremendously important.
 To gauge the relation of interest to earnings, investors can calculate the interest coverage ratio.